-Be sure to check out more of my gluten-free appetizer recipes including my gluten-free tartlettes with brie and date, gluten-free appetizer tartlets with apple, gluten-free sausage stuffed mushrooms and gluten-free Thai coconut chicken on baby bok choy leaves.
+Be sure to check out more of my gluten-free appetizer recipes including my gluten-free tartlets with brie and date, gluten-free appetizer tartlets with apple, gluten-free sausage stuffed mushrooms and gluten-free Thai coconut chicken on baby bok choy leaves.

 Tartlet Shells – My preference is to make my gluten-free crepes for the shell.
 It’s a little more work but I think it’s worth the effort.
 I make them a day or two ahead to make it easier on the day of.